LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-Optionally, a different algorithm leveraging compensated summation can be used that is more robust to roundoff error at the expense of 2 extra vector operations per stage and an additional 5 per time step, however, it signficantly more robust to roundoff error accumulation.
-There is not increased memory usage as we reuse vectors already allocated in the ARKODE core.
+Optionally, a different algorithm leveraging compensated summation can be used that is more robust to roundoff error at the expense of 2 extra vector operations per stage and an additional 5 per time step.
+It also requires one extra vector to be stored.
+However, it signficantly more robust to roundoff error accumulation.

 #.
 Set :math:`\Delta P_0 = 0, \Delta Q_1 = 0`